Joseph Nye: Personal life

 Nye married Molly (Mary) Harding in 1961.
 They had three sons: John, Benjamin and Daniel.
 Nye was a member of a Unitarian Universalist Association church.
 Molly was a ceramics artist, art gallery leader and art consultant.
 She died about five months before her husband.

 Nye resided in Lexington, Massachusetts, as well as in Europe, East Africa, and Central America, and he traveled to over 90 countries.
 His hobbies commonly involved the outdoors; he enjoyed camping, fly fishing, hiking, gardening (including horticultural activities at his 900 acre New Hampshire tree farm).
-His played squash and was an avid skier.
+He played squash and was an avid skier.

 Nye's last residence was at Brookhaven, a retirement community in Lexington.
 He died at Mount Auburn Hospital in Cambridge, Massachusetts, on May 6, 2025, at the age of 88.